ProseMirror/website/markdown/guide/intro.md

-ProseMirror provides a set of tools and concepts for building rich text editors, using user interface inspired by what-you-see-is-what-you-get, but trying to avoid the pitfalls of that style of editing.
+ProseMirror provides a set of tools and concepts for building rich text editors, using a user interface inspired by what-you-see-is-what-you-get, but trying to avoid the pitfalls of that style of editing.